Integrable and superintegrable systems with spin in three-dimensional Euclidean space: Conclusions and outlook

 In the case of scalar particles ($V_1(r) = 0$) first-order superintegrability does not exist.
 The best known cases of second-order superintegrability are the Coulomb atom and the harmonic oscillator.
 In the first case the additional (to angular momentum) integrals of motion form a vector (the Laplace-Runge-Lenz vector).
 In the second case they form a two-valent tensor.
 In both cases the integrals generate a non Abelian Lie algebra and this leads to an additional degeneracy of the energy levels.

 In the case considered in this article the situation is different.
 First of all, first-order superintegrability does exist (see Theorem 1).
-For cases $3$ and $4$ of the Theorem the additional integrals are pseudoscalars and hence commute with the total angular momentum.
-Hence it is possible to simultaneously diagonalize $H$, $J^2$, $J_3$ and the additional integral $X$.
+For cases $3$ and $4$ of the Theorem, the additional pseudoscalar integrals commute with the total angular momentum.
+Hence it is possible to simultaneously diagonalize $H$, $J^2$, $J_3$ and the additional pseudoscalar integral $X$.
 In the example, considered in Section \ref{example}, the energy depends on two quantum numbers $n$ and $j$, the wave functions on $n$, $j$, $m$ and $\epsilon = \pm 1$.
 We thus have the geometric degeneracy related to the operator $J_3$ and also a discrete degeneracy due to $X$.

 Theorem 1 also provides examples of ``pure quantum integrability'' \cite{Gravel.a, Gravel.b, Hietarinta}.
 The potentials $V_1$ and sometimes also the potentials $V_0$ disappear in the classical limit $\hbar \rightarrow 0$.